wahprima/wordsearch/README.md

 # wordsearch
-searching and counting word from a grid with a mixed of random letters.
+searching and counting specified word from a random letters inside a grid

 This script is inspired and a modification from : https://github.com/mashingan/word-search-solver